 Tuition and fees will be the same whether a class is in person, virtual or a combination.

-There also will be two “Wisconsin Experience” courses, taught by outstanding instructors with remote lectures, but with both in-person and remote small-group discussions.
-One of the courses, “Forward: Pandemic, Resilience and the Wisconsin Idea,” will focus on the medical, economic, and social impacts related to pandemics.
-The other course, “Purposeful Action: Parkland, Protest and You,” will focus on the ways in which tragedies can generate action and change.
-The course will utilize the university’s Go Big Read book, “Parkland: Birth of a Movement,” about the shooting at Marjory Stoneman Douglas High School in Parkland, Florida, but will branch out to talk about other examples where tragic or unjust events generate political action, such as racial justice movements.
+There are also two “Wisconsin Experience” courses, taught by outstanding instructors with remote lectures, but with both in-person and remote small-group discussions.
+One of the courses, “Forward: Pandemic, Resilience and the Wisconsin Idea,” focuses on the medical, economic, and social impacts related to pandemics.
+The other course, “Purposeful Action: Parkland, Protest and You,” focuses on the ways in which tragedies can generate action and change.
+The course utilizes the university’s Go Big Read book, “Parkland: Birth of a Movement,” about the shooting at Marjory Stoneman Douglas High School in Parkland, Florida, but will branch out to talk about other examples where tragic or unjust events generate political action, such as racial justice movements.

 Departmental Academic Planning

-Departments, with guidance from their respective deans’ offices, will determine the curriculum they will offer this fall and whether their courses will be offered remotely, in person or both.
-Schools and colleges, in consultation with their departments, will work with individual instructors who may have scheduling constraints or health limitations that require some adaptation.
+Departments, with guidance from their respective deans’ offices, determined the curriculum they are offering this fall and whether their courses are offered remotely, in person or both.
+Schools and colleges, in consultation with their departments, are working with individual instructors who may have scheduling constraints or health limitations that require some adaptation.

 Housing and Dining

-The university intends to operate all of its residence halls in the fall, with enhanced safety protocols for shared spaces.
+The university is operating all of its residence halls in the fall, with enhanced safety protocols for shared spaces.

 Reducing overall density

-Strategies are being evaluated to reduce overall density while still offering a space to as many students as possible.
-Most rooms will have two residents.
-To facilitate physical distancing, lounge areas will be rearranged and some common spaces closed.
+Strategies have been evaluated to reduce overall density while still offering a space to as many students as possible.
+Most rooms have two residents.
+To facilitate physical distancing, lounge areas are rearranged and some common spaces closed.

-All students and staff in the residence halls will be tested for the virus regularly.
+All students and staff in the residence halls are tested for the virus regularly.
 The university is pursuing a testing method that would make collecting samples simple and easy and not involve a deep nasal swab.

 Residence hall and dining facility access

-To reduce the number of people entering and exiting residence halls this fall, the university will limit access to residents only; no guests will be allowed.
+To reduce the number of people entering and exiting residence halls this fall, the university is limiting access to residents only; no guests are allowed.

-This policy also will apply to all campus dining facilities operated by University Housing, including Gordon Dining & Event Center and Four Lakes Market inside Dejope Residence Hall.
-Access will be limited to Housing residents and Housing staff only and will not be available to the general public, to students living off campus, or to faculty and staff not working in Housing.
+This policy also applies to all campus dining facilities operated by University Housing, including Gordon Dining & Event Center and Four Lakes Market inside Dejope Residence Hall.
+Access is limited to Housing residents and Housing staff only and is not be available to the general public, to students living off campus, or to faculty and staff not working in Housing.

-All campus dining facilities operated by University Housing will reopen for the fall.
-However, due to the need to limit large gatherings and to reduce the number of people entering residence halls, access to these dining facilities will be limited to only housing residents and housing staff through a key-card system.
-These facilities, including the Gordon Dining & Event Center and Four Lakes Market inside Dejope Hall, will not be available to the general public, to students living off campus, or to faculty and staff not working in residence halls.
+All campus dining facilities operated by University Housing are open for the fall.
+However, due to the need to limit large gatherings and to reduce the number of people entering residence halls, access to these dining facilities is limited to only housing residents and housing staff through a key-card system.
+These facilities, including the Gordon Dining & Event Center and Four Lakes Market inside Dejope Hall, are not available to the general public, to students living off campus, or to faculty and staff not working in residence halls.

-While dine-in service will be available to University Housing residents at these dining facilities, an emphasis will be placed on grab-and-go options.
+While dine-in service is available to University Housing residents at these dining facilities, an emphasis is placed on grab-and-go options.

-Dining halls will have seating, though with physical distancing and less density.
+Dining halls have seating, though with physical distancing and less density.

-Over the summer, we will be doing a phased reopening of many areas of campus, including labs as well as workspaces.
-To protect employees, work on campus will operate differently than in the past.
+Over the summer, we phased reopening of many areas of campus, including labs as well as workspaces.
+To protect employees, work on campus continues to operate differently than in the past.

-All employees will need to follow the health guidelines laid out above.
-They will be expected to wear face coverings in indoor public spaces.
-Those in shared offices will be required to rearrange the workspace to ensure better physical distancing.
-Everyone will be asked to follow cleanliness protocols and to self-monitor for symptoms.
+All employees need to follow the health guidelines laid out above.
+They are expected to wear face coverings in indoor public spaces.
+Those in shared offices are required to rearrange the workspace to ensure better physical distancing.
+Everyone is asked to follow cleanliness protocols and to self-monitor for symptoms.

-In order to reduce density in workplaces, work units will evaluate the best mix of in-person work versus telecommuting.
-In some cases, staggered hours will help reduce the number of employees in the workplace at any given time.
-For now, employees working remotely should continue to do so.
-Further guidance on returning to work will be provided in later messages.
+In order to reduce density in workplaces, work units evaluated the best mix of in-person work versus telecommuting.
+In some cases, staggered hours help to reduce the number of employees in the workplace at any given time.

-The university will work with staff who are at heightened risk of infection.
+The university continues to work with staff who are at heightened risk of infection.
 If at all possible, the university will make reasonable accommodations that allow these employees to work in a lower-risk environment.